Hands on laptop keyboard writing duplicate content

 Are duplicate meta descriptions considered duplicate content?

 While not as critical as duplicate body content, duplicate meta descriptions can still impact SEO.
-It’s best to create unique, descriptive meta descriptions for each page.
+They reduce the effectiveness of your search snippets and can confuse search engines about which page to rank for specific queries.
+It’s best to create unique, descriptive meta descriptions for each page to maximize click-through rates and ranking potential.

 X / Twitter